fbrandt/Ceva/doc/config.md

 # Execution Configuration

 By default CEVA calculates all missing solutions and metric values on all instances and solutions when it is started.
 But, CEVA can be configured to only check certain metrics, algorithms, or instances.
 Active instances can be filtered by their instance metric values.
 The metrics and algorithms themselves can be toggled on and off via whitelists/blacklists.
+The execution configuration is not placed in the CEVA database and needs to be given via the configuration script on each CEVA run.

-## Active Instances
+## Active instances

 To only consider instances with a certain metric value during a CEVA run, just set the following filter:
 ```